The companies partner with The Nature Conservancy, Care Earth Trust and Indian Institute of Technology Madras to restore the 100-acre lake

 Some of the other experts involved in this project are the Consortia of FINISH society, Indian Leather Institute Foundation (ILIFO), The Solutions Centre (TSC) and Oasis Designs.

 Cognizant (Nasdaq: CTSH) is one of the world’s leading professional services companies, transforming clients’ business, operating and technology models for the digital era.
 Our unique industry-based, consultative approach helps clients envision, build and run more innovative and efficient businesses.
 Headquartered in the U.S., Cognizant is ranked 194 on the Fortune 500 and is consistently listed among the most admired companies in the world.
 Learn how Cognizant helps clients lead with digital at www.cognizant.com or follow us @Cognizant.

 About The Nature Conservancy

-As a science based non-profit, The Nature Conservancy is committed to conserving lands and water on which all life depends.
+As a science-based non-profit, The Nature Conservancy is committed to conserving lands and water on which all life depends.
 Since 2015, the Nature Conservancy in India has been advancing projects to support India’s efforts to develop win-win solutions for people and nature.
-TNC - India works closely with the Indian government, research institutions, NGOs, private sector organisations and local communities to develop science-based, on-the-ground, scalable solutions for securing food, water and clean air.
+TNC - India works closely with the Indian government, research institutions, NGOs, private sector organizations and local communities to develop science-based, on-the-ground, scalable solutions for securing food, water and clean air.
 Our strategy balances conservation goals, biodiversity improvements, and carbon sequestration while improving livelihoods for local communities.
 We are committed to working with partners to advance pragmatic and scalable solutions.
 Our priorities in India include Providing Food and Water Sustainably, Building Healthy Cities, Protecting Land and Water, and Tackling Climate Change.
 For more information, visit: www.tncindia.in.

 About Care Earth Trust